10 Amazing Facts About Strong Protan Color Blindness

 Protan and teutan color blindness are both forms of red-green color blindness.
 They are caused by a mutation in a gene on the X chromosome, which is why males are more commonly affected than females.

-To understand protan and teutan, it helps to know that our eyes have three types of cones—red, green, and blue—that each pick up different wavelengths of light.
+To understand protan and teutan, it helps to know that our eyes have three types of cones.
+They are red, green, and blue.
+Each picks up different light.
 When light enters your eye through these cones, they each send signals to your brain telling you what color something appears as.
-A person with normal vision sees things accurately; however someone with protan or teutan will see colors differently than those with normal vision because their cones aren’t working correctly.
+A person with normal vision sees things accurately.
+But, someone with protan or teutan sees colors differently.
+This is because their cones don’t work correctly.

 How do you diagnose you are strong protan color blind